Ty France Player Props: Mariners vs. Rays

 Ty France At The Plate

-- Looking at the 78 games he has played this season, he's hit a long ball in six of them (7.7%), and in 2.1% of his trips to the plate.
+- He has hit a long ball in 7.6% of his games this year, and 2% of his chances at the plate.

-- In 33.3% of his games this year, France has driven in at least one run.
-In seven of those games (9.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- France has had at least one RBI in 32.9% of his games this year (26 of 79), with two or more RBI seven times (8.9%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 38 of 78 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.